ndenStanford/ml-mesh/projects/manuals/01_train.md

 To locally build the image
 - using the ${BASE_IMAGE_TAG} version of the base image, and
+- using the `docker-compose.dev.yaml`,
+- using the `development` build stage,
 - tagged as `063759612765.dkr.ecr.us-east-1.amazonaws.com/${PROJECT_NAME}-train:${IMAGE_TAG}`,

 run: